alephtwo/tragedy-looper-generator/README.md

 Mastermind to write a new script.
 This is not conducive to impromptu "game night" play.

-## Have a computer make scripts for you!
+## Have a computer make scripts for you

 Use the generator to randomly create a script.